MasterVoices | Orchestra of St. Lukes | Ted Sperling, Conductor

 Program subject to change.

 Shereen Pimentel was last seen in the 2020 Broadway revival of West Side Story as Maria.
 This promising young soprano was recognized for her outstanding performance as an Outer Critics Circle honoree for Best Actress in a Musical.
 Ms. Pimentel started performing professionally at the very young age of nine, when she debuted on Broadway as Young Nala in “The Lion King”.
-She can also be seen in the upcoming production of “Into the Woods” for Encores at New York City Center.
-She has recently performed with the Indianapolis Symphony Orchestra and the Naples Philharmonic.
+She was most recently seen in a production of “Into the Woods” for Encores at New York City Center, she has also recently performed with the Indianapolis Symphony Orchestra and the Naples Philharmonic.
 Her screen credits include John Mulaney & the Sack Lunch Bunch on Netflix.
 Ms. Pimentel is a 2020 graduate from the Juilliard School with a bachelor’s degree in vocal performance.

 Composer, Vocalist, Producer and Music Director Tariq Al-Sabir has performed and premiered commissioned works at The Public Theater, Lincoln Center, National Sawdust, MoMA and Columbia university’s Wallach Art Gallery.
 He nationally and internationally premiered the roles of Richard Moss and Travis Douglass in Octavia E. Butler’s Parable of the Sower, an opera by Toshi Reagon and Bernice Johnson Reagon.
 Al-Sabir’s multimedia song cycle #UNWANTED, conceived during the 2018 SUITE/Space residency with the Mabou Mines Theater Company, premiered to the world at The Shed in 2019.
 Al-Sabir made his Los Angeles Philharmonic debut in the new production of Meredith Monk’s ATLAS directed by Yuval Sharon and is collaborating with Monk on her new evening-length performance with the working title Indra’s Net.
 In 2021 he served as music director for Rainbird, a new opera by Mallory Catlett and Aaron Siegel, at Experiments in Opera in Brooklyn.
 He is writing a three-act opera for Harlem Stage as a part of its 2022 WaterWorks Emerging Artists program.